-The 2013 BMW 528i comes with a 240-horsepower, 2.0-liter turbocharged four-cylinder engine and an eight-speed automatic transmission.
+The 2013 BMW 528i comes with a 240-horsepower, turbocharged 2.0-liter four-cylinder engine and an eight-speed automatic transmission.
 The EPA reports that the 528i gets 24/34 mpg city/highway, which is quite good for the class.
-If you want more power, the BMW 535i comes with a turbocharged 3.0-liter six-cylinder engine that produces 300 horsepower, while 550i models feature a 400-horsepower, 4.4-liter turbocharged V8.
-BMW 535i and 550i models are available with the choice of a six-speed manual transmission or an eight-speed automatic, and all-wheel drive is optional on all three models.
+If you want more power, the BMW 535i comes with a turbocharged 3.0-liter six-cylinder engine that produces 300 horsepower, while 550i models feature a 400-horsepower, turbocharged 4.4-liter V8.
+BMW 535i and 550i models are available with a six-speed manual transmission or an eight-speed automatic, and all-wheel drive is optional on all three models.

 - "The manual transmission in the 535i is slick and precise." -- Consumer Guide